apprunjs/apprun-docs/docs/unit-testing.md

 # Unit Testing

 AppRun architecture is unit test-oriented.
-The three-architectural parts _state_, _view_, and _update_ (event handlers) are decoupled.
+The three architectural parts _state_, _view_, and _update_ (event handlers) are decoupled.
 They are straightforward to test.

 AppRun development environment includes the Jest framework.
 The convention to run the tests is to use the npm script:
 ```sh
 npm run jest
 ```
-We can also runt the Jest testing interactive mode using the npm script:
+We can also run the Jest testing interactive mode using the npm script:
 ```sh
 npm test
 ```
 Jest watches file changes and runs the test files only related to changed files.
 Jest also executes the tests in parallel.
-It is very fast to execute the tests.
+Therefore, it is very fast to execute the tests.
 The interactive way for us to define which tests to be executed during the watch mode.

 ## Types of Testing

 There are two types of unit tests in the AppRun application.

-1. Test the _events-states_ - publishing the events and asset the states.
+1. Test the _events-states_ - publishing the events and assert the states.
 2. Test the _state-vdom_ - set the states and asset the VDOM output of the _view_ function.

 ## Create Tests using CLI

-Creating unit tests could be tedious, but you can use the [AppRun CLI in Console](03-dev-tools) to generate the tests.
+Creating unit tests could be tedious, but you can use the [AppRun CLI in Console](cli-in-console.md) to generate the tests.

 First, include the CLI scripts in your HTML.